MapleWorld/iChat/Phase2/Product.md

 <h2>Product Description</h2>

 Our product is an Android version of the messaging application for universities.
-For the first release, the users of our application will be able to own their personal accounts on our server and use their account to interact with activities/service we provide, which means we provide <b>register</b> and <b>log in</b> actions
+At the first release, the users of our application will be able to own their personal accounts on our server and use their account to interact with activities/services we provide, which means there are basic <b>register</b> and <b>log in</b> actions provided connecting our sql server.